paradime-io/paradime-dbt-nba-data-challenge/README.md

 *Insights:*
-The NBA has become the most popular U.S. sports league internationally over the past few decades with [CNBC](https://www.cnbc.com/2023/10/25/nba-season-starts-how-its-expanding-global-reach.html) reporting that the league expects fans from 214 different countries to tune in this year and a record number (125) of international players on opening-night rosters this season.
+The NBA has become the most popular U.S. sports league internationally over the past few decades with [CNBC](https://www.cnbc.com/2023/10/25/nba-season-starts-how-its-expanding-global-reach.html) reporting that the league expects fans from 214 different countries to tune in this year and that a record number (125) of international players were on opening-night rosters this season.
 However, I was particularly interested about another important time for the NBA internationally – the last years of the Cold War.
 I read an [article](https://stacker.com/basketball/25-ways-nba-has-changed-last-50-years) that mentioned how the Soviet Union first allowed their players to join the NBA at the end of the 1988 Olympics.
 As a result, I visualized the running total of NBA players from Eastern Europe to illustrate the influence of those early trailblazers like Vlade Divac (Serbia), Drazen Petrovic (Croatia) and Sarunas Marciulionis (Lithuania) who all joined the NBA in 1989 and whose countries now account for the top three most NBA players from Eastern Europe.
 Those early players paved the way for current stars such as